fagonzalezo/qcp-2020-2/_features/01-description.md

 - To build quantum circuits connecting different types of quantum gates.
 - To implement quantum circuits and algorithms using quantum programming libraries.
 - To run quantum circuits and algorithms using quantum simulators and real quantum computers.
-- TO understand how to design quantum algorithms to solve different problems.
+- To understand how to design quantum algorithms to solve different problems.
-- TO understand how to design hybrid quantum algorithms to solve machine learning problems.
+- To understand how to design hybrid quantum algorithms to solve machine learning problems.